bluenviron/mavp2p/README.md

   --print-errors     print errors on screen.
-  --hb-disable       disable periodic heartbeats --hb-version=1     set mavlink version of heartbeats --hb-systemid=125  set system id of heartbeats. it is advised to set
+  --hb-disable       disable periodic heartbeats --hb-version=1     set mavlink version of heartbeats --hb-systemid=125  set system id of heartbeats. it is recommended to set
                      a different system id for each router in the network.
   --hb-period=5      set period of heartbeats